 After being away from blogging for the longest time, I’m having a joyful afternoon catching up on all my favourite bloggers and their challenges.
 I’m delighted to find that Cee has a new challenge.
 Well, new to me 🙂 – it’s the On the Hunt for Joy Challenge.

 Cee posted Ingrid Fetell Lee’s TED Talk Where Joy Hides and How to Find it.
-In this talk she talked about the physical aesthetic connection to feelings of joy.
+In this talk, she shared her thoughts on the physical aesthetic connection to feelings of joy.
 Joy is only known when it is felt and experienced.
 She goes on to say that instead of searching for happiness which could be elusive to rather look for things that we feel joy in.

 This week’s theme is Start a Garden (Indoor or Outdoor) – if you click on this link it will take you to Cee’s blog and more bloggers that are finding joy.
 I know that I find joy when I blog and enter photo challenges.
 I find joy in expressing myself, by providing my interpretation of a theme.
 It’s a subjective endeavour, and creative in nature.

 This is my interpretation of this week’s theme – Start a Garden.

 The title of this post is referring to my beautiful intention of participating in the once a year, April A-Z Blogging Challenge.
 I even had the topics for each letter worked out.

 Then Covid19 lockdown happened and things went up in a ball of smoke.

 The company I work for had to rapidly pivot to convert all face-to-face training and coaching to online offerings.
 I had little time for anything else.
 Easter weekend came and all I felt like doing was nothing.
 Well, not exactly nothing, but reading.
 All I did was read.

 I’ve scaled back on social media in the last year.
 I still have the accounts, and occasionally check into them.
 The only one I actively post to is Instagram, where I have been mini-blogging.